adeabujade/Post-Install-Configuration/README.md

 **2.Add the following agents:**

-  -Jane: Assign to the SysAdmins department.
+    a.Jane: Assign to the SysAdmins department.

-  -John: Assign to the Support department.
+    b.John: Assign to the Support department.

 **Step 6: Configure Users (Customers)**